 ASQ certification exams delivered via CBT consist of 85 to 180 multiple-choice questions with the exception of the MBB.
 Each multiple-choice question has only one correct answer.
 Of the total questions presented to candidates, 10-15 are considered pretest questions.
 Pretest questions do not affect your score and are used to collect statistics on questions to be used on future exams.
 All questions will be in random order.
 These questions will be presented in addition to the number of questions defined in each unique program's BoK.
 The pretest questions will cover all areas of the BoK for each program.
 For more information on the use of pretest questions, visit this Prometric website.

 The time given to candidates for each exam program has been established using the total number of exam questions including the pretest questions and a short tutorial.
 The clock will start once you are seated at your exam computer and your exam is launched by Prometric staff.
 (The exam time does not include the check-in process.)

 There are no planned breaks while you are taking the exam.
 Candidates are allowed to take a break during the exam; however, the clock on the exam will not be paused.
+Remotely proctored examinees are allowed a maximum of three ten-minute breaks during their session.
+Examinees are not allowed to leave the camera view without first notifying and being acknowledged by the proctor.
+Upon return, a full security scan will be conducted prior to resuming the exam.
 The table below details the breakdown of time allotted for each exam program.